archaeodav/felttegn/README.md

 We're testing on Qgis 3.10 and later

 ## Known issues:
- - Tabfile output is blocky as we need to set the extents properly.
  - Features not assigned unique attributes in the csv will have random garbage inserted instead